microsoft-partner-solutions-ai/intro-ocp-internal/README.md

-# Introduction to the US OCP AI Git Repo
+# Introduction to the US OCP AI GitHub Organization

 # Overview